matt-curtis/zemel/README.md

 ## Selector conditions

-Sometimes you'll want to select elements based on a more complex series of conditions than just its name.
+Sometimes you'll want to select elements based on a more complex series of criteria than just its name.
 It's pretty common, for example, to want to select an element based on its name and some attribute it has.
-The conditional variations of selectors are meant for just this:
+The conditional variations of selector methods are meant for just this:

 ```swift
 func myCondition() throws -> Bool {